FTarfasse/quick-perf-wiki/JVM-annotations.md

 * https://github.com/danielshaya/ByteWatcher
 * https://www.javaspecialists.eu/archive/Issue232.html

-You can  for example use @MeasureAllocation and @ExpectMaxAllocation to check the heap allocation cost of a large data structure (containing 1 000 000 elements for example) .<br>
+You can  for example use @MeasureHeapAllocation and @ExpectMaxHeapAllocation to check the heap allocation cost of a large data structure (containing 1 000 000 elements for example) .<br>

-@ExpectNoAllocation can be used to verify that the tested code does not allocate on heap.
+@ExpectNoHeapAllocation can be used to verify that the tested code does not allocate on heap.

-## @MeasureAllocation
+## @MeasureHeapAllocation
 You can measure allocation using this annotation. <br><br>
 The measured allocation is displayed in the console.